Watch Taika Waititi star as cult leader in new Seven Stages to Achieve Eternal Bliss trailer

-The new trailer for the upcoming film Seven Stages to Achieve Eternal Bliss sees Taika Waititi’s portray a suicidal cult leader – watch it out below.
+The new trailer for the upcoming film Seven Stages to Achieve Eternal Bliss sees Taika Waititi portray a suicidal cult leader – you can watch it below.

 The Kiwi director and actor, who most recently starred in and helmed Jojo Rabbit, appears in the dark comedy which is due for release in the US this coming Friday (March 6).